The roles and responsibilities of a Scrum master

 What is a Scrum master?

-The Scrum master skillfully removes obstacles and distractions that may impede the team from meeting goals.
+The Scrum master helps the Scrum team work more effectively by skillfully removing obstacles and distractions that may impede the team from meeting goals.
 This individual is the liaison between the Scrum team and people or teams outside the Scrum team.

-According to the 12th Annual State of Agile Report, 56% of companies use Scrum as their Agile methodologies.
-As this number continues to grow and Agile gains more popularity, there is a high probability that the demand for Scrum masters will increase.
+According to the 15th Annual State of Agile Report, 66% of companies use Scrum as their approach to Agile.
+As this number continues to grow and Agile gains more popularity, there is a high probability that the demand for Scrum Masters will increase.

-Whether you are interested in becoming a Scrum master or want to make sure that you're establishing best practices on your Scrum team, learn about these important Scrum master skills and responsibilities associated with the job.
+Whether you are interested in becoming a Scrum master or want to ensure that you're establishing effective practices on your Scrum team, learn about these important Scrum master skills and responsibilities.

 What is a Scrum master?

-A Scrum master is a facilitator who ensures that the Scrum team follows the processes that they agreed to follow.
-Also, the Scrum master skillfully removes obstacles and distractions that may impede the team from meeting goals and is the liaison between the Scrum team and people or teams outside the Scrum team.
+A Scrum master is a facilitator and coach who helps the Scrum team and broader organization understand and apply Scrum theory and practice.
+The Scrum master helps the Scrum team work more effectively by skillfully removing obstacles and distractions that may impede the team from meeting goals.
+This individual is the liaison between the Scrum team and people or teams outside the Scrum team.

 Despite having the word “master” in the title, the Scrum master is not in charge of the project or the development team.
-Instead, a Scrum master works with the product owner and the Scrum team to refine and improve processes where it makes sense.
+Bryan Stallings, Lucid’s Chief Evangelist and a Certified Scrum Trainer who’s trained and coached thousands of individuals, describes the Scrum Master role as a combination of two types of mastery:

-A Scrum master role can include, but is not limited to, the following responsibilities.
+The Scrum master role includes, but is not limited to, the following responsibilities (referred to as accountabilities in the 2020 Scrum Guide):

 1. Coach team members

-The Scrum master makes sure that team members are well trained and understand Agile processes.
-The Scrum master also ensures that team members know their respective roles, that they have a sense of project ownership, that processes are followed, and that teams are self-managed.
+The Scrum master makes sure that team members are well-trained and understand the Agile values and principles and the Scrum events and artifacts.
+The Scrum master also ensures that team members know their respective accountabilities.

-For example, if team members are being pulled into too many unimportant meetings, the Scrum master can work with meeting organizers to determine who really needs to attend the meetings.
-Or, if a team member is being pulled in too many directions and being assigned tasks on multiple teams, the Scrum master can work with product owners and other stakeholders to redistribute the workload.
+For example, if team members are being pulled into too many unrelated meetings, the Scrum master can work with meeting organizers to determine who really needs to attend the meetings.
+Or, if a team member is being pulled in too many directions and being asked to work on something unrelated, the Scrum master can work with product owners and other stakeholders to clarify the situation.

 Scrum master job description qualifications

-Do you have what it takes to pursue this career?
+Do you have what it takes to pursue this role?
 Many companies will look for these prerequisites in a typical Scrum master job description:

 Get the required experience and education